Dialogue on global diabetes care with James Anderson: What is needed as we mark another World Diabetes Day?

 And these patients’ prices are the result of the ex-manufacturer price and mark-ups by government agencies, distributors, and other stakeholders along the value chain, right?

 A recent study by PATH found that 85% of the total cost that PLWDs pay in Kenya and Senegal is due to insulin delivery and glucose measurement devices.
-Another one found that supply chain price markups massively impact the price of medicines in all sectors.
+Another one found that supply chain price markups massively impact the price of medicines in all sector.

 An analysis published by the IQVIA Institute showed that the ex-manufacturer insulin cost per day is consistently low across 32 LMICs.
 It also showed that there is no clear correlation between the number of insulin suppliers, insulin pricing and affordability, and availability for patients.
 This analysis calls into question the oft-repeated claim that “high prices of insulin” are due to the pricing practices of the three main insulin manufacturers worldwide.